eagle-io/docs/source/topics/nodes/report/index.rst

 Click the *Edit* button to show and modify the configuration for each link.
 Use the *Add link* button to display the Workspaces Tree and select a new Node to link.
 Links can be removed via the dropdown menu (accessible by clicking the menu button on the top-right corner of the link item).

-Report Sources can not have links to Nodes in different Workspace.
+Reports can not have links to Nodes in different Workspace.

 .. raw:: latex